 -Bob Hope on NBC's The Grand Opening of Walt Disney World

+Walt Disney receives the American Forestry Association award for "outstanding service in conservation in American resources."
 (The oldest national nonprofit conservation organization in the United States, the American Forestry Association was formed in Chicago, Illinois in September 1875.)

 A 90-minute NBC-TV special, The Grand Opening of Walt Disney World, shows the park to approximately 52 million people in the U.S. The celebrity-filled look at the new resort (filmed during WDW's 3-day grand opening on Oct.
 23, 24 & 25) includes appearances by Julie Andrews, Glen Campbell, Buddy Hackett,